mastering-js/masteringjs.io/tutorials/vue/search.md

-To create a functioning search bar component, do the following:
+To create a functioning search bar component, take advantage of the `keyup` event listener.
+You should use the `enter` key as it is the most intuitive, so `v-on:keyup.enter`.
+When the user presses the `enter` key, it will trigger the `search()` function, which in turn will make a request to `httpbin.org` for the data and then search for the desired result.

 <style>
 .search-container {